TheElderStrings/InventorySystem/README.md

 # Inventory System

-## This repository is part of a learning exercise about Generics.
+### Educative exercise about Java Generics

-The target is to build a basic copy of CounterStrike : Global Offense using generic type definition.
+The target is to build a basic copy of Counter-Strike: Global Offensive inventory system using generic type definitions.

-## Targets
+### Targets

-* Weapon Mapping
+* Weapon Mapping:
-  * [ ] Having a definition for each weapon present on the game with basic attributes
+  * [ ] Having a definition for each weapon present on the game with basic attributes.
-  * [ ] Having it's side defined by an interface
+  * [x] Having it's side defined by an interface.

-* Loadout Management
+* Loadout Management:
-  * [ ] Manage costs
+  * [ ] Managing costs.
-  * [ ] Manage weapon slots (Dynamically defined by a properties file)
+  * [x] Managing weapon slots (dynamically defined by a properties file).
-  * [ ] Manage allowed weapons to be bought by side.
+  * [x] Managing allowed weapons to be bought by side.

-CounterStrike : Global Offense is a licensed trademark of Valve
+Counter-Strike: Global Offensive is a licensed trademark of Valve.